 What woods in cutting boards should you avoid?

 To sum up, you should be aware of the materials that are food-toxic.
 In terms of hardness, porosity and taste when considering which ones to use for cutting boards. we would avoid open-pored woods like ash and red oak, which will be harder to keep clean from food stains.
-Pine might impart a resinous taste, and it’s soft so will show cutting scars from knives more easily than a harder wood like maple. we’d stick with the old close-pored standbys for cutting boards: maple, beech, cypress (like aomori hiba) and birch are all great as wooden cutting boards options.
+Pine might impart a resinous taste, and it’s soft so will show cutting scars from knives more easily than a harder wood like maple. we’d stick with the old close-pored standbys for cutting boards: maple, walnut, beech, cypress (like aomori hiba) and teak are all great as wooden cutting boards options.
 Overall, the most important thing with a cutting board is that it does its job well — it should be hard enough but not too much to dull your knives, washable, nontoxic and dimensionally stable.